 Mean spirits at the BBFC for VHS release

-to be classified by the BBFC.
+classified by the BBFC.
 As we mentioned, The Exorcist was never banned during this period, nor was it never prosecuted as one of the "video nasties".
-The VRA was introduced in 1984 and with the BBFC having being tasked with
+The VRA was introduced in 1984 and with the BBFC having being tasked with reaching numerous

-reaching numerous decisions on a large amount of unclassified videos available on the shelves, a four-year grace period was granted to the Board -- by 1988 they had to either classify these 'pre-cert' videos, or demand that they be removed from
+decisions on a large amount of unclassified videos available on the shelves, a four-year grace period was granted to the Board -- by 1988 they had to either classify these 'pre-cert' videos, or demand that they be removed from sale.

 Cutting Edge interviewed former BBFC examiner Carol Topolski, who worked with James Ferman during this time, and she recalled the problems she and her fellow examiners faced when trying to reach a decision on The Exorcist with Ferman: